- When Is It Safe to Resume Sex After Delivery?

 1. Your Partner Wants Sex, But You Do Not.

-Even after a substantial period of time has passed, you might not be keen on having sex, while your partner is eager and waiting.
+Even after a substantial period of time has passed, you might not be keen on having sex, while your partner must be eager and waiting.

 Try These Tips: